pwafire/pwafireapp/README.md

 ### [App Structure]()

-Here is the basic skeleton for **PWA Fire App**  that each of the two starter templates will conform to:
+Here is the basic skeleton for **PWA Fire App**  that each of the two starter PWA Kits will conform to:

    - [ ] **For node-module or build process**